aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-open-xml-paper-specification-xps-format/footnotes-and-endnote-features-supported-on-xps-export/_index.md

-﻿---
+---
-title: XPS Export - Footnotes and Endnote Features
+title: XPS Export - Footnote and Endnote
 second_title: Aspose.Words for Java
 articleTitle: Footnotes and Endnote Features Supported on XPS Export
 linktitle: Footnotes and Endnote Features Supported on XPS Export